Trip Planner

 Highlights of Mera Peak Climbing

-- Get one of the best hospitality from local guides and Sherpa settlements
+• Get one of the best hospitality from local guides and Sherpa settlements.

 How Tough is the Mera Peak Expedition?

-Mera Peak Climbing is an Alpine Grade PD (Slightly Difficult).
-You don’t need to have a lot of mountaineering experience to complete the climb.
-We recommend you come with decent physical fitness and mental fortitude.
-Our guides and climbers will talk you through some strenuous paths and help you use your gear effectively.
-The climbs and walks vary between 5-8 hours a day.
+Therefore, we recommend that you come with a decent level of physical fitness and mental fortitude.
+Our guides and crew members will assist you through some strenuous paths and help you use your gear effectively.
+The climbs and walks vary between 5 to 8 hours a day.
 Our guides will ensure proper acclimatization when necessary.
 They will inform you about the difficulties and conditions throughout your trek.
-Make sure to comply and approach the trip with an open mind for an optimal experience.
+Ensure you comply and approach the trip with an open mind for an optimal experience.

 Mera Peak Climbing Itinerary